USanz/USanz/README.md

 - 🎓 I'm a 4th year Software Robotics Engineering student at the Rey Juan Carlos University.
 - 👀 I’m interested in Robotics, Sofware and everything related to space or any kind of science.
 - 🌱 I’m currently learning software robotics, I'm getting my driver's license, and I'm improving my English level.
-- 💞️ I’m looking to collaborate on robotics projects in european companies or even in other countries (🤫 I also love traveling around the world)
+- 💞️ I’m looking to collaborate on robotics projects in european companies or even in other countries (🤫 I also love traveling around the world).
-- 📌 I'm living in Madrid, Spain 🇪🇸 🇪🇺 right now, but I also have been to 🇫🇷 🇮🇹 🇬🇧 🇬🇷 🇲🇹 🇵🇹 🇻🇦.
+- 📌 I'm living in Paris, France 🇫🇷 🇪🇺 right now, but I'm from Madrid, Spain 🇪🇸 and I also have been to 🇮🇹 🇬🇧 🇬🇷 🇲🇹 🇵🇹 🇻🇦.

 <p><img align="left" src="https://github-readme-stats.vercel.app/api?username=USanz&count_private=true&theme=radical&show_icons=true" alt="USanz" /></p>